What are safety issues with a PICC line?

-- Any heavy lifting over 5 to 10 pounds must be avoided.
+Any heavy lifting over 5 to 10 pounds must be avoided, including backpacks and handbags.

 This can be a very odd feeling.
 For me it felt like cold water running through my veins.
 It may not feel nice but it doesn't take long!
 Blood samples can also be taken through the PICC line and reduces the need for multiple needle punctures in the arm.

 Showering with a picc line